elicair/leather/README.md

 </nav>

 <main>
-<p>welcome to our custom leather shop. we have a detailed discripton of our products acrost upr web pages.</p>
+<p>welcome to our custom leather shop. we have a detailed discripton of our products in our web pages.</p>
 </main>

 </body>